stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 | `1` | `S - 1` bytes | Root shape | Shape-specific | Exactly one root shape node with no trailing bytes |

 The packed version selects the record-envelope and value-body grammar.
 The shape version selects the descriptor grammar.
-A change to one stream does not require changing the other when its grammar is otherwise unchanged.
+Changing the record grammar does not require changing the descriptor version, or vice versa.

-This specification makes no assumptions about how either byte stream is transported, framed, indexed, or persisted.
-A containing system MUST treat the complete versioned streams as opaque codec values and MUST NOT infer their versions from external state.
+This specification does not define transport, framing, indexing, or persistence for records and descriptors.
+A containing system MUST treat each complete, versioned record or descriptor as an opaque codec value and MUST NOT infer its version from external state.

 ## Terminology and notation